 For more information and to register, visit California STEP.

 California STEP goals are simple:

-- If you are exporting, we’d like to help your business export more.
+- If you are exporting, we’d like to help you export more.

 - If you are not exporting, we’d like to help you get started.

-- How can my firm maximize our marketing efforts through trade shows abroad?
+- How to maximize marketing efforts through overseas trade shows

 - Information and communications technology